 Have a Budget in Mind

-When searching for builders, it’s good to have a price range in mind.
-How much does it cost to build a house?
+When searching for custom home builders, it’s good to have a price range in mind.
+How much does it cost to build a custom house?
 With custom projects, a home build could run you anywhere from $350,000 to $1.5 million (or more).
 It’s hard to say exactly because there are so many factors that can affect the cost, such as home size, materials used, and location.
-However, in general, custom homes cost between $100 and $400 per square foot.
+In general, custom homes cost between $100 and $500 per square foot.

 Know What You Want